acm7552/PSYC684-PS2/Part4_ASR/README.md

-It is highly recommended to create a new Conda environment based on the environment.yml file providedwhen fine-tuning.
-To do so, run the following:
+It is highly recommended to create a new Conda environment based on the environment.yml file provided when fine-tuning.
+To do so, download environment.yml, and from its download folder, run the following:

 `conda env create -f environment.yml`